fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 ## Checking of non-null references

 A warning is given if `null` is assigned to a non-null reference type or passed as a parameter where a non-null reference type is expected.
-If the type is declared in F# and is not annotated with `[<AllowNullLiteral>]`, an error is given as it is today:

 ```fsharp
 let mutable s: string = "hello"